 I also used an inexpensive beaded necklace with gold and aqua beads.

 –Command Hooks to hang

-How do I make a Beaded Wall Mirror?
+How do I make a Wall Mirror with Beads?

 Using a large bowl, I traced a circle onto my cardboard and cut it out with an xacto knife.
 I used hot glue to secure the mirror back to my cardboard.
 I also added a line of hot glue to the mirror perimeter.
 (NOTE : If you are using a larger mirror, you should use a stronger adhesive glue like e6000.)